George P. Bush Calls On Americans To Stand Up Against ‘White Terrorism’ In Wake Of Deadly El Paso Shooting

 As the report noted, FBI Director Christopher Wray told the Senate Judiciary Committee that white supremacist cases are now the majority of the FBI’s caseload for domestic terrorism.
 While El Paso police have not yet announced a motive for Saturday’s deadly shooting outside a Walmart shopping center, a manifesto posted online and purported to be from the suspect echoed white supremacist beliefs that Hispanic immigrants are “invaders.”

 As the Los Angeles Times noted, Saturday’s attack comes amid heightened fears of the violence carried out by white supremacist groups and individuals with those beliefs.
 The report noted that the El Paso mass shooting came just days after another shooter opened fire at the Gilroy Garlic Festival outside of San Jose, California, in what appeared to be a similar attack.
-As the report noted, before the Gilroy shooting the shooter had posted a photo on Instagram urging people to read a novel that is widely associated with white supremacists.
+As the report noted, before the Gilroy shooting, the shooter had posted a photo on Instagram urging people to read a novel that is widely associated with white supremacists.

 George P. Bush denounces "white terrorism" after El Paso shooting https://t.co/rmjPiAROnX pic.twitter.com/bL1yAudEwS